AprilGar/ExtendedProjectOneInstructions/Building-A-RESTful-API-With-Scala-Play/Part5.md

    We've created an `ExecutionContext` class in the same way as before, but our `LibraryConnector` is different.

     ### Why?
-   * We explicitly call methods on the `LibraryConnector` class in the service and these methods can return **different** responses based off what you call it with
+   * We explicitly call methods on the `LibraryConnector` class in the service and these methods can return **different** responses based off what you call it with.
-   * We **don't** want to test our `LibraryConnector` functionality as part of this spec, we only care about the `LibraryServiceSpec`
+   * We **don't** want to test our `LibraryConnector` functionality as part of this spec, we only care about the `LibraryServiceSpec`.

-    The solution to these problems is a concept known as mocking, where you **explicitly** tell the methods in `LibraryConnector` what to return, so that you can test how your service responds independently (usually known as unit testing).
+    The solution to these problems is a concept known as mocking, where you **explicitly** tell the methods in `LibraryConnector` what to return, so that you can test how your service responds independently (usually known as unit testing - this is what we have called it so far!).
 In this case, instead of making a call to the Google Books API, we can pretend to have received the `gameOfThrones` JSON from the API and test the functionality of our code.

-3. Add the following layout to the `LibraryServiceSpec` and fill in the missing implementation, so it passes
+3. Add the following layout to the `LibraryServiceSpec` and fill in the missing implementation, so it passes:
     ```scala
     val gameOfThrones: JsValue = Json.obj(
         "_id" -> "someId",